visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/upset.md

 <br>

 ### Sets and Set Sizes:
-In this UpSet plot the genres Drama, Comedy, Thrillar, Crime, and Fantasy are the sets.
+In this UpSet plot, the genres Drama, Comedy, Thriller, Crime, and Fantasy are the sets.
 The bars on top indicate that Drama is a large set, but Fantasy is small.

-In the study, **you will be asked to classify this distribution** using your judgement.
+In the study, **you will be asked to classify this distribution** using your judgment.
 Are they:
  * Roughly equal,
  * Diverging a bit, or
  * Diverging a lot.

- For this example the correct answer is "Diverging a lot".
+ For this example, the correct answer is "Diverging a lot".

 ### Intersection and Intersection Sizes:
 In this UpSet plot, there are 20 intersections that are made up of different sets.

-You will be asked about the make-up of these intersection.
+You will be asked about the make-up of these intersections.
 The categories are
 * an intersection is made up of **no set**; as shown in the third row with size 854 here (movies that don't have any of the genres shown).
 * an intersection can only contain a **single set**, like the largest one (Drama, with 1198 movies)
 * an intersection can contain **2-3 sets**, like the "Drama-Comedy" intersection with size 212.